+The source code for this exercise is found in Build/v1, relative to your working directory.
+The relevant files are

+'''

+function.cc

+function.h

+t1.cc

+'''

-- The source code for this exercise is found in Build/v1, relative to your working directory.
-The relevant files are - 28 function.cc function.h t1.cc - The file ${\tt t1.cc}$ is the file that contains the source code for the function main() - ${30}$ { ...}) for this exercise.
-Every C++ program must have one and only one - function named main, which is where the program actually starts execution. - Note that the term main program sometimes refers to this function, but other - times refers to the .cc file that contains it.
+The file tl.cc is the file that contains the source code for the function main () { ...}) for this exercise.
+Every C++ program must have one and only one function named main, which is where the program actually starts execution.
+Note that the term main program sometimes refers to this function, but other 14 times refers to the .cc file that contains it.
 In either case, main program refers to this function, either directly or indirectly.
-For more information, consult any - standard C++ reference.
-The file function h is a header file that declares a - function named function.
-The file function.cc is another source code file; - 3 it provides the definition of that function. - 4 Look at t1.cc: it both declares and defines the program's function main() $\{$ - ${\mathfrak s}$ } that takes no arguments.
-A function with this $\operatorname{signature}(\gamma)$ has special - meaning to the complier and the linker: they recognize it as a C++ main program.
-There are other signatures that the compiler and linker will recognize - as a C++ main program; consult the standard C++ documentation. - To be recognized as a main program, there is one more requirement: main() - 10 { ... } must be declared in the global namespace.
+For more information, consult any 16 standard C++ reference.
+The file function.h is a header file that declares a 17 function named function.
+The file function.cc is another source code file; it provides the definition of that function.

+Look at tl.cc: it both declares and defines the program's function main() { 20 \dots } that takes no arguments.
+A function with this $signature(\gamma)$ has special meaning to the complier and the linker: they recognize it as a C++ main program.
+There are other signatures that the compiler and linker will recognize as a C++ main program; consult the standard C++ documentation.
-The body of the main program (between the braces), declares and defines a

-- variable a and initializes it to the value of 3; it prints out the value of a.
-Then - it calls a function that takes a as an argument and prints out the value returned - by that function.
+The body of the main program (between the braces), declares and defines a variable a and initializes it to the value of 3; it prints out the value of a.
+Then 28 it calls a function that takes a as an argument and prints out the value returned by that function.

-- You, as the programmer using that function, need to know what the function - does but the C++ compiler doesn't.
-It only needs to know the name, argument - 17 list and return type of the function information that is provided in the header - 18 file, function.h.
-This file contains the line - float function (float); - This line is called the $declaration(\gamma)$ of the function.
-It says (1) that the identifier - 21 function is the name of a function that (2) takes an argument of type float - 22 (the "float" inside the parentheses) and (3) returns a value of type float
+You, as the programmer using that function, need to know what the function does but the C++ compiler doesn't.
+It only needs to know the name, argument list and return type of the function - information that is provided in the header 33 file, function.h.
+This file contains the line

+'''

+float function( float );

+35

+'''

+This line is called the $declaration(\gamma)$ of the function.
+It says (1) that the identifier function is the name of a function that (2) takes an argument of type float (the "float" inside the parentheses) and (3) returns a value of type float